About China Blue

 China Blue is an internationally exhibiting and award winning visual artist who explores connectivity through sound.

-She is known for her discovery of the voice of the Eiffel Tower and for NASA the sounds in Saturn’s rings.
-Over the past two plus decades she has researched the acoustics in NASA’s Vertical Gun’s chamber whose projectiles shoot at Mach-15 and created work based on the sounds produced by our brains.
-Her current project is inspired by Saturn’s acoustics.
-From these sonic events she makes installations, environments, paintings and soundwalks.
+She is known for her discoveries of the sounds in Saturn’s rings for NASA and the voice of the Eiffel Tower.
+Over the past two plus decades she has researched NASA’s Vertical Gun’s acoustics whose projectiles shoot at Mach-15, the sonics of an asteroid impact on Mars and the songs produced by our brains.
+She uses these sonic events to connect with others through her installations, environments, paintings and soundwalks.

 2021 “The Calls” added to the 9/11 Museum collection

 2016 Recipient of a two-year Artist-in-Residence at the Norman Prince Neurosciences Institute, Rhode Island Hospital

 2013 US Representative at Tokyo Wondersite’s Experimental Art Fair

 2012 Nominated Best Monographic Museum Show, Nationally by the International Association of Art Critics

 2012 Rhode Island State Council for the Arts Fellowship in New Genres